 You can always choose recovery

-In the past, I had not been so quick to stop my behaviors, and I had gone into full blown relapse…numerous times.
+In the past, I hadn’t been so quick to stop my behaviors.
+And I had gone into full blown relapse…numerous times.
 One skipped meal turned to two… one day of exercise turned into a month long running binge.

 The good news is, whenever you recognize that you are back in the old behaviors, whether it be immediately after the act or weeks into a relapse, you can ALWAYS choose to begin recovery again.